 The test results will show either a positive or negative sign for lymphedema.
 To perform, try to pinch and lift a skinfold at the base of the second toe or middle finger.
-If you are able to pinch and lift the skin, then the Stemmer’s sign is negative.
+If you can pinch and lift the skin, then the Stemmer’s sign is negative.
 If you are unable to do so, then the sign is positive.

 The interesting point to note is that false positives never occur, but a negative Stemmer’s test doesn’t inherently rule out lymphedema.
 If the result is positive, the patient must seek further evaluation and treatment by a lymphedema specialist.

 And while a 10-second test might seem too good to be true, it is accurate.
 The primary function of the lymphatic system is to recycle blood proteins.
 Half of the plasma proteins leak and are recovered by the lymphatic system each day.
 But when the lymphatic system is blocked or damaged, proteins accumulate in the tissue.
 This is what causes a positive Stemmer’s Sign.

 It is typical that chronic lymphedema will progress from the toes or fingers proximally.
 The skin located at these areas is usually fairly thin, which makes it easier to show signs of thickening.

 Stemmer’s Sign is a useful tool for screening patients and once a lymphedema diagnosis is rendered, it is important to understand the proper management needed for the lymphatic system.